POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Introduction

 \section{Introduction}

-The rapid advances of large language models (LLMs) \cite{gpt3,llama,qwen} in natural language processing tasks\cite{gpt4} are driving a paradigm shift within the speech community\cite{survey}.
-SpeechLLMs have consequently emerged, marking a transition from the conventional encoder-decoder pipeline to a unified, language-model-centric framework \cite{salmon,qwenaudio,qwenomni}.
-By mapping speech representation into a textual embedding space, these models support reasoning and generation directly from speech\cite{survey}.

-Building on this foundation, Speech-to-Text Translation (S2TT) has emerged as one of the most promising applications of SpeechLLMs\cite{stllm,qwenaudio}.
-The primary objective of S2TT is to efficiently convert spoken input in a source language into textual output in a target language without intermediate transcription\cite{stsurvey}.
-This capability plays a vital role in real-world multilingual scenarios\cite{stsurvey}.
-Consequently, such a system should be capable of handling diverse language pairs.
+The rapid advances of large language models (LLMs) \cite{gpt3,llama,qwen} in natural language processing tasks \cite{gpt4} are driving a paradigm shift within the speech community \cite{survey}.
+SpeechLLMs have consequently emerged, marking a transition from the conventional encoder-decoder architecture to a unified, language-model-centric framework \cite{salmon,qwenaudio,qwenomni}.
+By mapping speech representation into a textual embedding space, these models support reasoning and generation directly from speech \cite{survey}.
+Building on this foundation, Speech-to-Text Translation (S2TT) has emerged as one of the most promising applications of SpeechLLMs \cite{qwenaudio,stllm}.
+The primary objective of S2TT is to efficiently convert speech input in a source language into textual output in a target language without intermediate transcription \cite{stsurvey}.
+This capability is particularly important in real-world multilingual applications \cite{stsurvey}, where a practical S2TT system is expected to generalize across diverse language pairs.